-In no other sport has the diagnosis of CTE made more impact than in American football.
+American football has felt the greatest impact of CTE amongst all other sports.
 In 2005, Omalu, et al. identified pathology consistent with CTE in a National Football League (NFL) player who had died of atherosclerotic heart disease 12 years after a long career in the NFL [18].
 Interestingly, family members noticed that he had suffered from memory deficits and Parkinsonian symptoms.

 More recent cases have resulted in greater media attention.
 Four years after competing in the Superbowl, NFL star Junior Seau committed suicide in 2012.
 This sparked significant awareness after the family of the NFL player decided to sue the National Football League.
-Most notably, 1987 NFL Man of the Year Award-winner Dave Duerson committed suicide in early 2011.
-The 50-year-old former Chicago Bears safety who died of a self-inflicted gunshot wound to the chest left a note asking that his brain be "given to the NFL's brain bank" at the Boston University Center for the Study of Traumatic Encephalopathy (BU CSTE).
+Most notably, the 1987 NFL Man of the Year Award winner, Dave Duerson, committed suicide in early 2011.
+The 50-year-old former Chicago Bears safety, who died of a self-inflicted gunshot wound to the chest, left a note asking that his brain be "given to the NFL's brain bank" at the Boston University Center for the Study of Traumatic Encephalopathy (BU CSTE).
 Through his work with the football players union, Duerson was aware of CTE and other cases of retired players who had suffered from CTE-like symptoms.
 For example, Mike Webster, Justin Strzelczyk, and Terry Long, all of the Pittsburgh Steelers, Andre Waters of the Philadelphia Eagles, Chris Henry of the Cincinnati Bengals, John Grimsley of the Houston Oilers, and Tom McHale of the Tampa Bay Buccaneers, all died after years of strange, erratic, and sometimes overly aggressive behavior.

 Omalu, et al. reported a case of chronic traumatic encephalopathy in an American professional wrestler, Chris Benoit.
 He had sustained multiple blows to the head over his career.
 Initially, he presented with significant depression at the age of 36, and eventually committed a murder-suicide involving his wife and son a few years later.
-Autopsy later revealed randomly distributed NFT's and ghost tangles in the neocortex, subcortical ganglia, and brainstem nuclei.
-[19,20]
+An autopsy later revealed randomly distributed neurofibrillary and ghost tangles in the neocortex, subcortical ganglia, and brainstem nuclei [19-20].

-Ryan Freel was the first Major League Baseball player to be diagnosed with chronic traumatic encephalopathy.
+Ryan Freel was the first major league baseball player to be diagnosed with chronic traumatic encephalopathy.
 He died of a self-inflicted gunshot wound in December 2012.
 A report of Freel's condition was presented from the Boston University Center for the Study of Chronic Traumatic Encephalopathy and Sports Legacy Institute.
-It stated that he suffered from stage II CTE when he died.
-Freel suffered multiple concussions during his playing career, and was hospitalized in 2007 after colliding with another player.
+It stated that he suffered from Stage II CTE when he died.
+Freel suffered multiple concussions during his playing career and was hospitalized in 2007 after colliding with another player.

-Other notable cases from BU CSTE included Owen Thomas, a 21-year-old football player at the University of Pennsylvania who committed suicide by hanging himself, and was subsequently diagnosed with CTE.
+Other notable cases from BU CSTE included Owen Thomas, a 21-year-old football player at the

+University of Pennsylvania who committed suicide by hanging himself and was subsequently diagnosed with CTE.
 With more than a million teenagers competing in football every year, it is clear that the risk of CTE looms as a potential public health disaster.